quii/learn-go-with-tests/select.md

 What `select` lets you do is wait on _multiple_ channels.
 The first one to send a value "wins" and the code underneath the `case` is executed.

-In our case we have defined a function `measureResponseTime` which creates a `chan interface` and returns it. `inteface` is a type in Go which means "i dont know what the type is".
+In our case we have defined a function `ping` which creates a `chan interface` and returns it. `inteface` is a type in Go which means "i don't know what the type is".
 In our case, we don't really _care_ what the type is returned, we just want to send a signal back in the channel to say we're finished.

 Inside the same function we start a go routine which will send a signal into that channel once we have completed `http.Get(url)`